atmughrabi/CAPI-Precis/README.md

 Usage: capi-precis-openmp [OPTION...]
             -s <size> -n [num threads] -a [afu config] -c [cu config]

-CAPIPrecis is an open source CAPI enabled FPGA processing framework, it is designed to abstract the PSL layer for a faster development cycles
+CAPI-Precis is an open source CAPI enabled FPGA processing framework, it is designed to abstract the PSL layer for faster development cycles.

   -a, --afu-config=[DEFAULT:0x1]
                              AFU-Control buffers(read/write/prefetcher)